-Having said all this, a lot of our customers, especially the customer that are not in retail, simply say they love the screen and what it does to the space and how people pick up the information and vibe.
-So that is a great objectives too!
+Having said all this, a lot of our customers, especially the customer that is not in retail, simply say they love the screen and what it does to the space and how people pick up the information and vibe.
+So that is a great objective too!

 2. Define Your Targeted Audience

-How do you analyse the audience of your digital signage?
+How do you analyze the audience of your digital signage?

 Some questions you’ll need to answer about your audience:

-- ● How does the audience’s needs change at different times and days?
+● How do the audience’s needs change at different times and days?

 These questions are important because certain types of content will work for some audiences but not others and you’ll need to know how your audience changes so you can show the right content at the right time.